Four unities: The four unities

 Both tenants must have the same interest in the property.

-This means that the joint tenants must have the same type of interest, and the interest must run for the same duration.
-For example, if X and Y create a joint tenancy, both X and Y's interests must be in fee simple absolute.
+This means that the joint tenants must have the same type of interest.
+For example, if X and Y acquire a joint tenancy, both X and Y's interests must be in fee simple absolute.
 If, for example, X has a fee simple absolute and Y has a life estate, there is no unity of interest.